 People who live in Swellendam know there's much to do in the area.
 People who just think of it as a two-hour drive from Cape Town on their way to the Garden Route need a little encouragement to stop and explore.
-Here are 10 things to do when you visit Swellendam.
+Here are 10 things to do in Swellendam.
 We spent four days there and barely touched the surface.

 2. Visit a museum